 After the refinancing is complete, the title of the property will go to the one heir who is buying the rest of the property from their siblings.
 They have the option of getting a refinance loan from a bank for a lower interest rate.

-Can Siblings Force the Sale of Inherited Real Estate?
+Can Sisters and Brothers Require the Sale of Inherited Real Estate?

 If you want to keep the house and your siblings want to sell it, you may wonder if you have any rights with your part of equity in the property.
 You may be forced to sell if you can’t come to a compromise because one of the siblings could file an action with the court which will require the property to be sold and the proceeds split between the heirs.

 When this happens, the house will be listed for sale.
-It may go through a public auction or it could be listed as a regular real estate listing.
+It may be sold in a public auction or it could have a listing as a regular real estate listing.
 If this situation occurs, you could bid on the property or make an offer.
 Once your offer is accepted or you become the highest bidder, you could purchase the property.

-Generally, if real estate is involved in an estate, you will need to go through probate court.
+Generally, if real estate is involved in an estate, you will need to go through court in probate.
 The exact requirements differ, depending on the state.
 If you own the property jointly with one or more siblings, you will need to reach an agreement or the court will force the sale.
 However, there are ways you can buy out your siblings’ share of the property if you want to continue to have ownership in the home.
-Just know that in many cases, you will need to have cash in hand, which may be in the form of a loan.
+Just know that in many cases, you will need to have cash in hand, which may be in the form of a loan or an inheritance advance.
+You can find heir loans from reputable companies.
+Search for the top inheritance funding company to ensure your assets are protected.
+Be diligent in avoiding inheritance fraud so you don’t become a victim.
+With a loan for probate, you can get the cash you need to buy the house or other property.
+Loans for an inheritance can help you keep your family’s property.